canada-ca/cloud-guardrails-O365/EN/04_Enable-Logging-and-Monitoring.md

 ## Objective

-Enable logging for the cloud environment and for cloud-based workloads.
+Continuously monitoring system events and performance, and including a security audit log function in all information systems, enables the detection of incidents in support of continued delivery of services.
+It is essential that an adequate level of logging and reporting is configured for the cloud environment and for cloud-based workloads.

 ## Key Considerations